asimihsan/simple_tracker/doc/PRIVACY_POLICY.md

 Revision 1 of the SCT Privacy Policy was updated on June 21st, 2021.

-I may update SCT's Privacy Policy from time to time.
-I will notify you of any changes by posting the new Privacy Policy on this page and within the changes description of the app in the Google Play Store / Apple App Store / etc.
+We may update SCT's Privacy Policy from time to time.
+We will notify you of any changes by posting the new Privacy Policy on this page and within the changes description of the app in the Google Play Store / Apple App Store / etc.